Chausie: Coat colours and patterns

 Solid black Chausies may have faint tabby markings (called ghost markings) as kittens, but usually acquire a dense, even black pigmentation with maturity.
 Sometimes black grizzled tabby Chausies will appear indistinguishable from solid black Chausies when the amount of grizzling is minimal.
 Exposure to strong sunlight, as with most black cats, can cause black Chausies to lighten slightly and appear brownish.

-Adult Chausie of the black grizzled tabby variety.